mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 - :ref:`N_PCI <knowledge-base-n-pci>` - Network Protocol Control Information
 - :ref:`N_Data <knowledge-base-n-data>` - Network Data Field

+ISO 15765-4 recommends to use following parameters for Normal Fixed Addressing:

+- N_TA = 0xF1 and N_SA = 0xF1 - diagnostic tester parameters
+- CAN ID = 0x18DB33F1 (N_TA=0x33, N_SA=0xF1) - functionally addressed request message
+- CAN ID = 0x18DA??F1 (replace ?? with ECU's target address) - physically addressed request messages
+- CAN ID = 0x18DAF1?? (replace ?? with ECU's source address) - physically addressed response messages

 .. _knowledge-base-can-extended-addressing:

 Extended Addressing
 '''''''''''''''''''
+Extended Addressing is used when direct communication with servers is not possible and Gateway is passing on messages exchanged by diagnostic tester and targeted ECUs.

 If extended addressing format is used, then the value of **the first CAN frame byte informs about a target** of a packet and remaining `Network Address Information`_ (a sending entity and :ref:`an addressing type <knowledge-base-addressing>`) are determined by CAN Identifier value.